SovereignCloudStack/openstack-health-monitor/README.md

 ## Runtime

 This takes rather long, as typical API calls take b/w 1 and 2s on OpenStack (including the round trip to keystone for the token).

 Optimization possibilities:
 Cache token and reuse when creating a large number of resources in a loop.
-Completed (use option `-O` (not used for volume create)).
+Completed (use option `-O` (not used for some operations, e.g. volume create)).

 ## Prerequisites